 Dependence occurs when an individual’s mind and body are reliant on the presence of crack in the system.
 Should crack be withheld, or taken in smaller doses than normal, and an individual can experience painful withdrawal symptoms.
 This occurs because the body and mind are not getting the desired amount of crack, causing significant pain and distress for the person addicted to this substance.

 Unfortunately, those who are dependent on crack often struggle extensively with ending their use.
 Individual attempts at stopping crack use can be extremely difficult, as the symptoms of withdrawal that set in can be so disruptive, that individuals go right back to using to relieve themselves of this pain.
-And, when those who abuse crack go back and forth from stopping their use to starting their use, their risk for overdose increases dramatically, that is why it is important to reach out to our crack detox center in Paducah, Kentucky today.
+And, when those who abuse crack go back and forth from stopping their use to starting their use, their risk for overdose increases dramatically, that is why it is important to reach out to our crack detox in Paducah today.

 Crack Withdrawal Symptoms